Did I mention that I hate shopping? The sales games. The

 card loyalty games.
 The coupon games.
 Every time I go into CVS and I’m asked,

 “Do you have your card?”
-I want to scream.
-But respond in a clipped tone.
+I want to scream, but I respond in a clipped tone.
 “Use

 yours.”
 And the clerk duly swipes the store card.
 I get the discount without